schmidtniko/multi_dof_kinematic_calibration/README.md

 ...
 ```

 * The file *reconstruction.json* contains the reference geometry.
 It needs to be created using the [visual_marker_mapping](https://github.com/cfneuhaus/visual_marker_mapping) tool.
-Please refer to the [README file](https://github.com/cfneuhaus/visual_marker_mapping/blob/master/README.md) in that project for information about this.
+Please refer to the [README file](https://github.com/cfneuhaus/visual_marker_mapping/blob/master/README.md) in that project for information about this process.
-* The file *calibration_data.json* is the main file that describes the calibration problem.
+* The file *calibration_data.json* is the main file that describes the calibration problem to be solved.
 See [File Formats](#file-formats) section on how to create this one.
 * The folders *my_camera* and *my_laser* depend on the concrete sensor setup that is being optimized.
-The given file names only serve as an example.
+The given folder- and file names only serve as an example.
 * After completion, our tool writes a *vis.json* file to the current directory.
 Which, together with the *reconstruction.json* file can be used to visualize the resulting transformation hierarchy.

 ## Running